MelonKony/millmint/content/utopia/vekllei/_index.md

   </div>
 </div>

+Although moneyless domestically, the nation maintains two currencies, known as the *Vekllei Crown* and the *Government Crown* for foreign trade.

 - **The Vekllei Crown** is representative of Vekllei's export-import mechanism known as the *International Market*.
 It is gold-backed, and represents the bullion value of the Market.
 Since the *International Market* is completely closed and independent of the domestic economy, its value is controlled directly by the so-called Government Bank.
 It is one of the few gold-backed currencies in a developed nation today.
 - **The Government Crown** is not minted and used only as an investment mechanism, backed by government “white bonds” which are usually measures of labour-hours or refined materials.
 It is, in a sense, a fiat currency alongside a gold-backed currency.